annebilek/laminata-app/README.md

 ## Development

-This app is created using HTML, JavaScript, and Tailwind CSS only.
-At the moment there is no `package.json` because there are no dependencies (other than Tailwind, which is directly linked in the markup).
+These client-side app prototypes were created using HTML, JavaScript, and Tailwind CSS.
+At the moment there is no build step, nor a `package.json` - any dependencies are injected into markup via script tags.

 This may change to enable PDF generation and email functionality.